JoseRoca/AfxNova/docs/File Management /File Procedures.md

 Appends one path to the end of another.

 ```
-FUNCTION AfxPathAppend (BYREF wszPath AS CONST WSTRING, BYREF wszMore AS CONST WSTRING) AS CWSTR
+FUNCTION AfxPathAppend (BYREF wszPath AS CONST WSTRING, BYREF wszMore AS CONST WSTRING) AS DWSTRING
 ```

 | Parameter  | Description |